JakubPawinski/gitcode-solutions/README.md

 </div>

-> **🚀 Emerging JavaScript Problem Solver – 100% Success on First Challenge**
+> **🚀 New Coder on the Rise: First Problem Solved with JavaScript Mastery**

-I just cracked my first algorithmic problem using JavaScript, achieving a perfect 100% success rate and sub‑300 ms execution.
-My focus on array and hash‑table fundamentals paid off, and I’m already building a daily coding habit.
+I recently tackled my first coding challenge, solving an easy array problem in JavaScript with a perfect success rate.
+My code consistently earns clean‑code feedback, and I’m building momentum with daily practice.

 ---